KadenHD/DragNReceive_API/README.md

 ### Mise en place du projet

-- create database in phpmyadmin
+- create mysql database in phpmyadmin
-- create at the root of the project the folder 'Store' and inside it create 'Logo'
 - To create at the root of the project a .env file and create Store folders :
 ```
 npm run Instance